A Lesson to Learn: NextEra Energy Inc. (NEE)

 NEE’s Market Performance

-NEE stocks went up by 6.70% for the week, with a monthly jump of 1.54% and a quarterly performance of 19.63%, while its annual performance rate touched 6.92%.
-The volatility ratio for the week stands at 1.74% while the volatility levels for the past 30 days are set at 1.67% for NextEra Energy Inc. The simple moving average for the period of the last 20 days is 2.51% for NEE stocks with a simple moving average of 11.53% for the last 200 days.
+NEE stocks went down by -5.68% for the week, with a monthly drop of -6.00% and a quarterly performance of 19.64%, while its annual performance rate touched 0.94%.
+The volatility ratio for the week stands at 1.81% while the volatility levels for the past 30 days are set at 1.81% for NextEra Energy Inc. The simple moving average for the period of the last 20 days is -3.87% for NEE stocks with a simple moving average of 4.10% for the last 200 days.

 Analysts’ Opinion of NEE